jjwall/jjwall.github.io/writings/blog/2025/tech-bio.md

 Soon after getting a B.A. in Economics from The University of Texas at Austin, Jacob discovered podcasts and became an avid listener to all sorts of entrepreneurs and self-help shows.

-Among the many guests he heard on [The Tim Ferriss Show](https://tim.blog/podcast/), Jacob was particularly inspired by [Ryan Holiday](https://ryanholiday.net/) - a modern Stoic and bestselling author - and [David Heinemeier Hansson](https://dhh.dk/), the creator of the Ruby on Rails web development framework.
+Among the many guests he heard on [The Tim Ferriss Show](https://tim.blog/podcast/), Jacob was particularly inspired by [Ryan Holiday](https://ryanholiday.net/) - a modern Stoic and bestselling author - and [David Heinemeier Hansson](https://dhh.dk/), the creator of the avant-garde Ruby on Rails web development framework.

 Hearing that DHH didn’t pick up programming until he was twenty-five showed Jacob The Way to breaking into the tech industry, a highly competitive and cut throat professional field.